JWAsl/macro-recorder/readMe.md

     Pause: At any time during the recording or playback you can press the 'Pause' key to pause.
 Press the 'Pause' key again to resume.

     Exiting playback immediately: If you move your cursor to the top left of your monitor (0,0) PyAutoGUI immediately raises a pyautogui.FailSafeException.
-This exception halts the execution of the PyAutoGUI script,
+This exception halts the execution of the PyAutoGUI script.

     Inside of recorder.py are the following:
     PAUSE_KEY